mstocco/mariostoc.co/content/traininglog/20230226-challenge2023-17weeksout.md

 ---

-Although the activities were broken up, this was a solid afternoon.
-My left hip complex did ok.
+Although the 2 workouts were broken up over 4 activities, this was a solid afternoon.
+My left hip complex finished up ok.

 <!---->
 ## FRIDAY MAR 3 🌧